IliasHad/Developer-Tools-and-Resources/README.md

 # Developer Tools and Resources
-The Best Tools and Resources for developers.
+My Best Tools and Resources as a developer.

 Table of Content